JoshuaDick/EngineData/README.md

 ## Data Collection Devices
 Torque is collected by the NI-9219.
 RPM is collected by the NI-9205.
 The details of these data acquisition devices can be found from the National Instruments website.
 To test their functionality, install the NI DAQmx drivers and the NI MAX software.
+This software assumes the signals are physically connecting to the topmost channel of both devices for voltage readings.

 ## Getting started
 1. Ensure you have the relevant NI-DAQ devices connected via USB